This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 (2 min. walk)

-Next to the Lion Monument is Glacier Garden.
-This is such a unique park featuring glacial potholes and rock formations formed during the last Ice Age, around 20,000 years ago.
+You’ll see glacial potholes and rock formations formed during the last Ice Age, around 20,000 years ago.
 Glacial movements shaped the landscape, leaving behind fascinating rock formations and potholes.

 There is also a Labyrinth with a mirror maze, which was surprisingly fun!